JamesWC-Work/Philosophical-Discussion-Bot/README.md

 main()
 ```

 Example code snippet for implementing machine learning algorithms.
-This code loads preprocessed data and splits it into training and testing sets.
+This code loads pre-processed data and splits it into training and testing sets.
 It then trains decision trees, support vector machines, and neural network classifiers on the training data and evaluates their performance on the testing data.
 Finally, it chooses the best classifier based on its accuracy and prints its name and accuracy.
 This is just an example and the specific machine learning algorithms and methods will depend on the specific requirements and goals of the finalised Philosophical Discussion Bot.
 ```
 def main():
 import numpy as np